muslumhanozturk/aws-devops-tr-14-mhan/devops/hands-on/Kubernetes/kubernetes-20-blue_green-canary-deployment_strategy/README.md

 - Visit `http://<public-node-ip>:<node-port>` and see that the service will be routed to the new version at a portion of approximately %20.

-- İncrease the replicas of `clarusshop-v2` deployment to 4.
+- Increase the replicas of `clarusshop-v2` deployment to 4.
 So the traffic balance will be 50-50.

 - At this level, we decide that the new version of the application is ready.
 And, we relay full traffic to the new version.